 As always, be ready with pencil and paper Please come with new relevant announcements.
 The NCS has a surprise test for us all each net.
 Be ready to change frequency.
 Please have handy the KaroEcho Hybrid 213 message form.
 Always be familiar on how to use your radio to change frequency.
 See related documents on our Training page and on the Operations page.
 Specifically see:

 The KARO-ECHO HYBRID ARES/RACES MESSAGE FORM in MS Word format

-Comparing ICS-213 Message Form with the ARRL Message Form (a very short critique by NI6A)
+Comparing ICS-213 Message Form with the ARRL Message Form (a very short critique)

 Formal Written Traffic versus Point to Point Verbal Tactical Comms: When to write it down and when not to (write it down).

 For past net events see our PAST EVENTS PAGE

 KaroEcho Mentoring/Elmer Program